 Branded storytelling videos: A branded storytelling video is marketing content that showcases your brand through positive association.

-This means that it doesn’t directly advertise your brand; rather, it does so subtly and doesn’t seek to promote a business, service or individual.
+This means that it doesn’t directly advertise your brand; rather, it does so subtly and doesn’t seek to promote a business, service, or individual.
 Instead, it aims to ‘wow’ your audience with stunning visuals and great storytelling.
-If done right, it will capture the attention of your viewers and encourage them to follow your brand, and ultimately convert them into customers.
+If done right, it will capture the attention of your viewers and encourage them to follow your brand, ultimately converting them into customers.